carbon-design-system/carbon-design-system.framerfx/README.md

 1. intialize `git` and add your project. (i.e. `git init` / `git add .` / `git commit -m "initial commit"`).
 1. Add a folder in this directory called `.circleci`, and a file in this new folder called `config.yml`.
 1. Copy and paste this [`config.yml`](https://github.com/iKettles/carbon-design-system.framerfx/blob/master/.circleci/config.yml) into your project.
+1. Add parameters to customize the CI to your setup.
+See the table at the bottom to see examples of accepted parameters. **All parameters can also optionally be set as environment variables.** See [here](#using-environment-variables-as-parameters) for examples of using environment variables for parameters.
 1. Create a new repository on Github, and add the remote origin to your project (i.e. `git remote add origin git@github.com:iKettles/carbon-design-system.framerfx.git`).
 We reccomend keeping the name of the Github repository the same as the file name. (i.e. `carbon-design-system.framerfx`).
 See [this video](https://www.framer.com/learn/lesson/use-git-with-framer/) for an example.
 1. Open this file in Framer X, and[ publish this file](https://www.framer.com/support/using-framer-x/publishing-packages/) to Framer Packages.
 (There won't be any components at this point, but we'll come back to this.)
 Make sure you give this package a name, description, and artwork.
 1. Push your project from your local machine to Github. (i.e. `git push -u origin master`).